kierangodzella/manzella_redhat_account_intel/README.txt

 whichever metric is chosen in the "RunReport" arguments.
 If extra credit is enabled, it prints out the actor/director ranking as well.

+NOTE:
+I've missed homework, and I appreciated having some coding work to do.
+In all seriousness, it was a lot of fun and felt good.
+Thank you for taking your time to look over this.